Best Pools in Las Vegas

 Courtesy of MGM Resorts International

 If a gyrating crowd of thousands isn’t your thing, you’ll likely appreciate the scene at the garden pool area that the Bellagio has transformed into its Cypress Premier Lounges.
 Sedate and private, this is all paid seating, and includes a personal host, infused water, smoothie shots, Evian misters, and chilled towels.
 Order food, drinks, and poolside massages from a menu.
-For extra privacy, reserve a cabana at one of the four other pools—it comes with Wi-Fi, HDTV, a fully stocked refrigerator, and pool rafts.
+For extra privacy, reserve a cabana at one of the four other pools—it comes with an HD television, a fully stocked refrigerator, and pool rafts.

 When to Go: Monday through Thursday for the best rates.